TomObungu/physics.md/OCR A Level Physics/Specification/Gravatational Fields/Gravitational Fields.md

 On Earth, this gravitational attraction is called weight.

+## Gravitational field strength
+The gravitational field strength $g$ at a point within a gravitational field is defined as gravitational force exerted per unit mass:
+$$
+g = \frac{F}{m}
+$$

-## Gravitational field strengnth
+## Gravitational field patterns
-The gravitational fh ield strengt
+Gravitational force is always attractive, the direction of these gravitational fields is always towards the centre of the object.